Discovering and exploiting active sensing motifs for estimation: Results

 \subsection{Observability-informed state estimation}

-In this section, we present a framework for merging state and observability estimates for agents that rely on active sensing.
-We focus on four primary steps: 1) training a state estimator, 2) curating training data by observability, 3) training an observability estimator, and 4) observability-informed filtering fusing state and observability estimates.
+How do we exploit the sporadic information provided by active sensing maneuvers?
+Here we develop a simple framework that leverages knowledge of the observability to determine when state estimates are likely to be accurate, and when they are not, and use this knowledge to generate an observability filtered estimate.
+Building such a filter involves four steps: constructing a state estimator, curating data by observability, training an observability estimator, and observability-informed filtering.
 We show an example application of each step for wind direction estimation.